Skip to main content

 Old hardware often relied on bitmaps - a very simple form of a raster image - for letters, but most modern computers use vector images for letters, because one can increase the size of each letter without the letters becoming pixelated.
 This is important, because a lot of generative networks work with raster images, but I want to generate new vector images based on existing ones.

-Most common letter classifications#
+Most common typeface classifications

-TTF vs OTF#
+TTF vs OTF

 The most common font formats are TTF (TrueTypeFont) and OTF (OpenTypeFont).
 TrueType is a font standard which was developed by Apple in the 1980s, but is now used across many operating systems.
 TrueTypeFonts save their characters in the form of line segments and quadratic bézier curves: